 - a concern is raised by the student

 - a concern is raised by parents/carers

 - there is a change in the student’s behaviour or progress

-In all of the above circumstances, the concerns will be assessed by the Special Educational Needs Department or an external specialist in order to provide further support or advice where necessary.
+In all of the above circumstances, the concerns will be assessed by the Special Educational Needs Department and/or an external specialist in order to provide further support or advice where necessary.

 What happens at Trinity to support students with Special Educational Needs and Disabilities?

-- The first response to inadequate progress is high quality teaching targeted at the pupil’s areas of weakness.
-Most pupils will have their needs met through Quality First Teaching.
+- High quality teaching, differentiated for individual students, is the first step in responding to students who have or may have SEN. Most students will have their needs met through Quality First Teaching.
 This may include appropriate differentiation of learning tasks, adaptations to the curriculum and learning environment, the provision of additional practical or visual resources etc…

 - Occasionally a student may need more specialist support from external agencies.
 If this happens, a referral will be made by the SENCo with the parent/carer’s consent and forwarded to the appropriate agency.